 Application Information — Pilot and Feasibility Grants

-Call for 2014 Pilot and Feasibility Program letters of intent
+Call for 2015 Pilot and Feasibility Program applications

-The Mayo Clinic Metabolomics Resource Core requests proposals for funding during the 2014 grant year.
+The Mayo Clinic Metabolomics Resource Core requests proposals for funding during the 2015 grant year.
 These awards are intended to support projects that will provide preliminary data for new, extramural grant submissions.
-The review criteria will emphasize innovation and the potential of the project, if successful, to have a significant impact on an important research problem.
+The review criteria will emphasize innovation and the potential of the project having a significant impact on an important research problem.
 Funds will be available for four to six awards with up to $50,000 in direct costs for each award.
 The duration of the awards will be 12 months.

-- All basic, translational or clinical investigators located at institutions within the United States who are eligible to apply as a principal investigator (PI) for NIH grants may submit applications.
+- All basic, translational or clinical investigators located at institutions within the United States who are eligible to apply as a principal investigator (PI) for National Institutes of Health (NIH) grants may submit applications.

 - Early-stage investigators and investigators who are new to the field of metabolomics are especially encouraged to apply.

-- Investigators who have extensive use of metabolomic technology in their research program are generally ineligible for funding.
+- Investigators who have extensive use of metabolomics technology in their research program are generally ineligible for funding.

 - NIH application guidelines will be followed